 A prize-winner at international competitions at Markneukirchen and at Toulon.

+A true Ambassador of the French school and its repertoire, he regularly presents masterclasses all over the world to cultivate the careers of future soloists.
 Jacques Mauger is the new president of the “Association des Trombonistes Français” and president of the International Trombone Association since 2020.